 A marker is connected component belonging to an image.
 Internal markers are inside each of the objects of interest (foreground object) while external markers are contained within the background.
-The proposed system uses morphological techniques called "opening-by-reconstruction" and "closing-byreconstruction" with a sequence of structuring element to "clean" up the image.
-These operations will automatically create the foreground marker inside each object.
+The proposed system uses morphological techniques called "opening-byreconstruction" and "closing-by-reconstruction" with a sequence of structuring element to "clean" the These operations up image. will automatically create the foreground marker inside each object.